 Derrick Sung, Ph.D. has served as our Chief Financial Officer since May 2019.
 From May 2015 to May 2019, Dr. Sung served as the Executive Vice President of Strategy and Corporate Development for iRhythm Technologies, Inc., a digital healthcare and medical technology company.
 From February 2008 to April 2015, Dr. Sung was the senior equity research analyst covering the medical devices sector for Sanford C. Bernstein & Co., LLC, a subsidiary of AllianceBernstein L.P.
 From 2004 to 2008, he served as Director of Marketing and Business Development in the Neuromodulation division of Boston Scientific Corporation.
 From 2000 to 2004, Dr. Sung was a management consultant at The Boston Consulting Group, a business consulting firm.
-Dr. Sung holds a Ph.D. in Bioengineering from U.C.
-San Diego, an M.B.A. from San Diego State University and a B.S. in Mechanical Engineering from Stanford University.
+Dr. Sung holds a Ph.D. in Bioengineering from The University of California, San Diego, an M.B.A. from San Diego State University and a B.S. in Mechanical Engineering from Stanford University.
+Dr. Sung has served on the board of directors of Sensydia Corporation since August 2018 and the board of directors of Minerva Surgical, Inc. Since June 2022.